How to Use Compression to be a Better Runner

 Increased recovery speed

-• One of the biggest benefits of wearing compression gear during your run is the speed with which you recover afterwards.
+• One of the biggest benefits of wearing compression gear during your run is the speed at which you can recover afterwards.

-• The pain you feel in the hours and days after a run is the result of microtrauma to your muscles and connective tissue causing inflammation.
-Increased blood circulation reduces the swelling of your muscles helping them to repair quicker.
+• The pain you feel in the hours and days after a run can be due to microtrauma in your muscles and connective tissue, causing inflammation.
+Increased blood circulation can reduce muscle swelling, helping them to repair quickly.

 Reduced muscle fatigue

-• By reducing the vibration of your muscles from impact, your legs are less likely to feel tired and fatigued, keeping you fresh for longer while reducing the soft tissue damage and speeding up your recovery.
+• By reducing the vibration of your muscles from impact, your legs are less likely to feel fatigued, keeping you fresh for longer while reducing soft tissue damage and speeding up your recovery.

 Improved circulation

-• Improving circulation delivers more oxygen to your active muscles which means you can work harder for longer.
+• Improving circulation delivers more oxygen to your active muscles, meaning you can work harder for longer.

 Less cramp

-• With improved circulation your body is able to flush out lactic acid and metabolic waste, giving you more power and reducing cramp after you run.
+• With improved circulation, your body can flush out lactic acid and metabolic waste, giving you more power and reducing your risk of cramps.

 Reduced risk of injury